 Together, they aim to achieve positive and impactful change for race equality.

-With a mission to remove barriers and provide the solutions to tackle race inequality, REM has the ambition to set up A UK-wide collaboration of thousands of organisations and millions of employees creating change to achieve Race Equality in our workplaces.
+With a mission to remove barriers and provide the solutions to tackle race inequality, REM has the ambition to set up a UK-wide collaboration of thousands of organisations and millions of employees creating change to achieve Race Equality in our workplaces.

 You can register to join the REM network to access free resources that have been proven to help organisations tackle race inequality here.